Frequently Asked Questions

 Q: Isn't Dragon Dice a dead game?

 A: No way!
-It was on life support for a long while, but a new company, SFR, Inc. now owns all rights to the game.
+It was on life support for a long while, but a company, SFR, Inc. now owns all rights to the game.
 They are a group of Dragon Dice players that formed a company to promote and expand the game.
 They have new Dragon Dice products coming out.
 You will see them at all major gaming conventions.
 I am now the President of the company.

 Top of page